DirecTV: 2014–present

-DirecTV service van in Ypsilanti Township, Michigan.
-DirecTV equipment is installed and maintained by private contractors such as Multiband, as shown here.
-In most areas of the United States, installation, upgrades, and service are performed by DirecTV Home Services, a division of DirecTV corporate.

 DirecTV introduced limited 4K UltraHD and High Dynamic Range broadcasts.
 The first nationwide 4K UltraHD broadcasts were made available by DirecTV, and DirecTV offered large sporting events in the format as well as PPV movie rentals and 4K channels.
 The 4K capable DirecTV miniGenie client (model C61K-700) also became available.

 A "Genie 2" device, HS17, was introduced in 2017 that added more satellite tuners and integrated the WVB functionality.

 DirecTV began delivering broadband-only services requiring no DirecTV branded equipment whatsoever.
 Under its new owner AT&T, mobile-device-only television packages were developed (i.e. WatchTV).
 Model C71KW became available in 2019 to customers of over-the-top (OTT) streaming service.

 In 2023, DirecTV released Gemini, a set-top box based on Android TV hardware; it is distributed in two versions, with one relying solely on OTT services, and a second designed to also function as a client for the Genie system.
 It is designed to aggregate live TV and OTT content in a singular interface.

 Gemini Air, a compact pendant and integrated voice remote that provides access to 4k content streaming, was released in August 2023.